swiftlang/swift-evolution/proposals/optional-iteration.md

 } // else { ... }
 ```

-Alternative workarounds include `?? []` for `Array` and `sequence?.forEach`, which excludes usage of control transfer statements.
+Among alternative workarounds that avoid an additional scope are `?? []` for `Array` and `sequence?.forEach`, which excludes usage of control transfer statements.

 The bottom line being, if we don't require `else`, why not say `for? element in optionalSequence { ... }` ?

 ## Proposed solution

-Optional `for-in` loops and hence the possibility to use optional sequences an the sequence attribute.
+Optional `for-in` loops and hence the possibility to use optional sequences as the sequence attribute.
 The `?` notation, however, will be a semantic
 emphasys rather than a functional syntactic unit.
 There will be no `for!`.
-The latter is redundant, but this decision was primarily
-made based on the incosistency and potential confusion that an otherwise left without syntactic changes `for-in` loop could lead to
-("clarity over brevity").
-The `?`, in fact, is not necessary: the sequence can be force-unwrapped if needed or left as-is
+The latter is redundant, but this decision was primarily made based on the incosistency and potential confusion that an otherwise left without syntactic changes `for-in` loop could potentially lead to ("clarity over brevity").
+The `?`, in fact, is not necessary: the sequence can be force-unwrapped if needed or left as-is without additional syntax.
-without requiring addition syntax.

 ``` swift
 var array: [Int]? = [1, 2, 3]